 CoronaMelder Privacy Statement

 CoronaMelder (app) is a technical tool that helps limit the spread of the COVID-19 virus.
 If you have installed CoronaMelder on your smartphone, you will receive a message if you have been in the proximity (for some time) of a person who has tested positive for COVID-19, and this person has also installed CoronaMelder.
-If you may have been infected by another CoronaMelder user, the app recommends that you have yourself tested if you have any symptoms.
 Below we will briefly explain how CoronaMelder works.